sammyapsel/sammyapsel.github.io/README.md

 ## Projects
 ### **M.Sc.
 Project : Remote Acoustic Sensing of Laser Speckle Patterns**
-- Developed a method to remotely extract biological acoustic signals (speech, lung sounds, heartbeats) up to 62.5 kHz from laser speckle patterns using a low-FPS rolling-shutter camera.
+- Developed a computer vision-based method utilizing image processing and cross-correlation algorithms to remotely extract biomedical acoustic signals
+(speech, lung sounds, heartbeats) up to 62.5 kHz from laser speckle patterns captured with a low-FPS rolling-shutter camera.
 - Improved SNR by 12.8 dB compared to previous techniques with enhanced filtering and optical design.
 - [**Link**](https://www.ozanalab.com/) to optical and acoustical lab page